SRA standards charter

 We recognise that we may not always provide the level of service that we would like and welcome the opportunity to consider and respond to any concerns which may arise.
 Our Complaints Policy provides details about how to make a complaint if you are unhappy with the level of service that you have received from us.

 For the regulated community

 - The advice and support available to you, including the Professional Ethics helpline number.

-- Outcomes-focused regulation and the Handbook.
+- Outcomes-focused regulation and our Standards and Regulation.